 I’m not big on obligations.
 I’m big on doing what’s best for me… and okay, for my husband.
 Personally, I’d just as soon stick with my own Rudolph, Charlie Brown, Grinch, and Frosty holiday schedule.
 The only obligation my holiday schedule requires, is to be sitting in front of the TV at 8 pm.
 And yeah, I’ll bring a dish: Popcorn.
 True, Charlie Brown is depressing and Frosty ends up as a puddle, but at least if they exhaust me, unlike with my relatives… I’m already in bed… and I have a remote control to make them go away.

-If you have questions about infertility, IRMS’ sisterhood of physicians can help.
-We also have wonderful counselors and support groups where you can vent, listen and learn.
+If you have questions about your fertility, IRMS is here to help.
+We have an amazing group of experienced physicians, clinicians & supportive counsellors here to walk along side you during your journey.
 Get in touch by calling 973.548.9900, or by filling out our contact form.